 As a healthcare professional, you may prefer a shorter term of study in integrative health to move your career forward or enhance your services to patients.
 If you are a busy professional looking for fast, direct training in essential mind-body techniques, our four certificate programs in holistic medicine are the solution.

-Degree students in the School of Mind-Body Medicine already take many of the courses included in these certificates as part of their elective requirements or as add-ons to their degree programs.
+Degree students in the Department of Mind-Body Medicine already take many of the courses included in these certificates as part of their elective requirements or as add-ons to their degree programs.

 All coursework in the Certificate programs normally provides academic credit.
-These credits are transferable toward a MS or PhD degree in the School of Mind-Body Medicine should you decide to pursue additional studies.
-The School of Mind-Body Medicine also permits non-degree students to pursue these Certificates on a non-credit basis, at a lower cost.
+These credits are transferable toward a M.S. or Ph.D. degree in the Department of Mind-Body Medicine should you decide to pursue additional studies.
+The Department of Mind-Body Medicine also permits non-degree students to pursue these Certificates on a non-credit basis, at a lower cost.
 Students electing this option complete the same academic requirements, but receive no academic credit.

 The skills-set courses included in each certificate, which emphasize practical skills in a specific mind-body approach, are specifically designed to prepare you to pursue national certifications.